card gamer logo

 Deluxe Bomb ACE Spec Card

 As the saying goes, revenge is a dish best served cold.
-However, armed with Deluxe Bomb, revenge for one of your Pokemon being damaged is instant, and very explosive indeed.
+However, armed with Deluxe Bomb, revenge for one of your Pokémon being damaged is instant, and very explosive indeed.
 So what does Deluxe Bomb do, exactly?

-A Pokemon Tool card, you can attach Deluxe Bomb to one of your Pokemon.
-If the Pokemon it’s attached to is in the Active Spot and is damaged by an attack by an opponent’s Pokemon (even if it’s Knocked Out by the attack), you get to place an astonishing twelve damage counters on the attacking Pokemon, before discarding Deluxe Bomb.
-Just so you understand that correctly: that’s 120 HP of damage, without your own Pokemon having to attack at all.
+A Pokémon Tool card, you can attach Deluxe Bomb to one of your Pokémon.
+If the Pokémon it’s attached to is in the Active Spot and is damaged by an attack by an opponent’s Pokémon (even if it’s Knocked Out by the attack), you get to place an astonishing twelve damage counters on the attacking Pokémon, before discarding Deluxe Bomb.
+Just so you understand that correctly: that’s 120 HP of damage, without your own Pokémon having to attack at all.

 It’s certainly a mighty deterrent for attacking at all, and definitely earns its status as an Ace Spec card!